This assignment will be a skills refresher on top of learning the InDesign Book skills. We’ll build a document with:

 If you highlight a document in the Book panel, only it will sync with the source file.
 It’s best to have no files targeted while syncing.
 I’ll remind you again, keep all documents open in InDesign so you can Undo a sync if you make a mistake.

-On the Folios layer and on the A-Master, add a 3p0 black bar across the top of the spread using the Rectangle tool.
+On the Folios layer and on the A-Parent, add a 3p0 black bar across the top of the spread using the Rectangle tool.
 Make sure you reach the bleed line on three sides.

 We’re going to create automatic chapter numbers across documents in our book.
 To do so, we need to make the Chapter 1 document the first chapter in the book, otherwise, it’s going to count our Front Matter document as the first chapter.